2023 Twin Cities Spring Break Guide

 However, it’s really good to head up there with a short itinerary.
 There are so many things to do that it’s really easy to become overwhelmed and turn around without doing anything.
 (Ask me how I know).

-For Duluth, I recommend the Great Lakes Aquarium and Canal Park’s Mariner’s Museum.
+For Duluth, I recommend the Great Lakes Aquarium and Canal Park’s Lake Superior Maritime Museum.

-Along the North Shore, you could drive all the way to Grand Marais or not.
-There are lots of fun places to pull up and enjoy the lake along the way to Two Harbors.
+Along the North Shore, you could drive all the way to Grand Marais if you wish.
+There are lots of fun places to pull over and enjoy the lake along the way to Two Harbors.
 (Remember to bundle up.
-It will be chilly.)
+It will still be chilly.)

 Southern Minnesota and the Mississippi River

 We have been traveling to Rochester and heading in southern Minnesota quite a bit these past few months.
 We are starting to discover some of the fun things to do in the area.
 Check out Red Wing, Wabasha, or Albert Lea.
-If you wanted to head west, explore New Ulm.
+If you wanted to head a little southwest, explore New Ulm.

 Looking for the right summer camp for your kiddos this summer?